 - Reese Witherspoon: American actress

 If you’re curious about where the ENFJ woman in your life might be, check any humanitarian, teaching, or leadership roles.
 Alternatively, you might find one eloquently weaving words in a more creative career, like acting or writing.
-Wherever they are, they’re assuredly striving to improve lives and change the world for the better.
+Wherever they are, they’re striving to improve lives and change the world for the better.